Targeted diet with psychobiotics reduces stress and anxiety – Lifestyles-breakinglatest.news-Breaking Latest News

-(ANSA) – TRENTO, FEBRUARY 22 – The Edmund Mach Foundation of San Mic tele all’Adige participated in the international study coordinated by University College Cork (Ireland) which demonstrates how the virtuous combination of lifestyle and diet affects the mental health of people.
+The Edmund Mach Foundation of San Mic tele all’Adige participated in the international study coordinated by University College Cork (Ireland) which demonstrates how the virtuous combination of lifestyle and diet affects people’s mental health.
 Focus of the study – it is learned – are psychobiotics, beneficial microorganisms that work alongside probiotics, which operate along the microbiota-intestine-brain axis and contribute to improving the performance of the human nervous system.

 The research, which involved the metabolomics unit of the Fem Research and Innovation Center, with the analysis of human biofluids, confirmed the benefits produced by these microorganisms, taking a further step in the direction of a preventive or curative intervention through the ‘nutrition, syndromes such as depression, Alzheimer’s, autism or stress disorders in general.